GoldFish-Codecool/git-dsk/Python OOP/Exercise 2.md

 4. **Due Dates:** Extend the `Task` class to include a due date attribute.
 Allow users to sort tasks by due date.

-5. **Subtasks:** Implement a feature where tasks can have subtasks.
+5. **Subtasks (Optional):** Implement a feature where tasks can have subtasks.
 Subtasks should also be instances of the `Task` class, and they can be added to a parent task.
 Implement methods to manage subtasks.

 6. **User Interface (Optional):** If you want to take this project further, create a simple text-based user interface to interact with the task management system.